maitrungduc1410/realtime-chatapp-laravelecho-socketio/README.md

 # Installation
 ## Prerequisite
 Check if you have `redis` installed, by running command: `redis-cli`

+Note: If you're using Windows then install `Redis` may be harder than MacOS and Linux.
+Then you can consider running with Docker (as described in next section)
 ## Install guide
 Clone this project.